 The response of phosphorus depends upon many factors like climate, variety of soil type

-and availability of nutrients during the period of growth.
-The application of phosphorus

-increased the production of pulse crops.
+and availability of nutrients during growth period.
+The application ophosphorusincreased the production of pulse crops.
 Phosphorus is the vital component of DNA, RNA,

-ATP and photosynthetic system and catalysis a number of biochemical reactions from the
+ATP and photosynthetic system apart from that it also catalyzes a number of biochemical reactions from the

-beginning of seedling growth through to the formation of grain at maturity.
+beginning of seedling growth through the formation of grains at maturity.
 Sharma et al.

 (2004) reported that one of the advantages of feeding plants with phosphorus is to create